SAMURAI HEIHO TAIGISHIN-KAN

 - Jujutsu: joint blocking and throwing techniques

-- Buki waza: weapons techniques (swrod, knife, stick, etc.)
+- Buki waza: weapons techniques (sword, knife, etc.)

-- Bunka: study of traditional culture as Shodo, Haiku, etc.
+- Bunka: traditional culture as Shodo, Haiku, etc.

 The Samurai Heiho Taigishin-kan is mainly based on the to-jutsu strategy (sword techniques), this mainly comes from both Mondo-ryu Heiho and Toyamaryu Iaido; the first is an old samurai system of XVI Century War Era, the second is

 the special system founded in 1873 to train in the Imperial Japanese Army Academy.